 At that time, people understood such trials and suffering as sent from God.
 Jesus’ teaching will change this to understanding that no matter what happens, God is ‘with us’ in all our problems.
 When disasters occurred, the prophets considered them a sign of need for repentance and returning to God.
-Since in most lives, there is some ‘sinfulness’ or falling away of trust in God, Lent asks to look at our daily lives and our communities and see what needs reform.
+Since in most lives, there is some ‘sinfulness’ or falling away of trust in God, Lent asks to look at our own daily lives and at our communities and see what needs reform.

 Joel’s words of God’s compassion and always being there for us when we turn to him are echoed in many parts of the Old Testament, and call for absolute trust in God’s love and care for us.
 Notice, however, that Joel stresses it is God’s decision: We do not fast or pray to force his hand, but to show our willingness to wait on God’s will.

 Next comes a dramatic call for the total community to come together in their emergency situation – even those usually excused from public worship.
 The trumpet was used in the temple ceremonies, and could be taken out into the city to call for prayer.
 Tearing one’s garment was an outer symbol of something deeply felt, but Joel anticipates the Gospel theme that it is the inward intent which God wants.